+1 out of town.
 2 MS. CHRISTA BIG CANOE: Right.
-And so -and I just learned that, actually, the other day.
-And so, 3 I am -- I'm looking at switching it to the Thursday.
+And so 3 and I just learned that, actually, the other day.
+And so, 4 I am I'm looking at switching it to the Thursday.
 Yes.
-4 5 MS. ALAYA MCIVOR: Thursday?
-MS. CHRISTA BIG CANOE: So, we did briefly 6 7 discuss that, but it hasn't settled because I wanted to 8 make sure you could do the good work you're doing tomorrow so the witnesses we had yesterday that said they were doing 9 that good work ---10 11 MS. ALAYA MCIVOR: So, Thursday, what time?
-MS. CHRISTA BIG CANOE: At 9:00 a.m.
-12 MS. ALAYA MCIVOR: At 9:00 a.m.?
-13 14 MS. CHRISTA BIG CANOE: Yes.
-So...
-COMMISSIONER MICHÈLE AUDETTE: Not tomorrow?
-15 Thursday?
+5 MS. ALAYA MCIVOR: Thursday?
+6 MS. CHRISTA BIG CANOE: So, we did briefly 7 discuss that, but it hasn't settled because I wanted to 8 make sure you could do the good work you're doing tomorrow 9 so the witnesses we had yesterday that said they were doing 10 that good work 11 MS. ALAYA MCIVOR: So, Thursday, what time?
+12 MS. CHRISTA BIG CANOE: At 9:00 a.m.
+13 MS. ALAYA MCIVOR: At 9:00 a.m.?
+14 MS. CHRISTA BIG CANOE: Yes.
+So 15 COMMISSIONER MICHÈLE AUDETTE: Not tomorrow?
+16 Thursday?
 Can that be clear for all of us?
-16 17 MS. CHRISTA BIG CANOE: So, we can -- yes, we can announce it.
-We just hadn't had an opportunity 18 because I literally learned that there was no availability 19 tomorrow because of travel for -- and so, it's Thursday at 20 9:00 a.m. and it's public.
+17 MS. CHRISTA BIG CANOE: So, we can yes, 18 we can announce it.
+We just hadn't had an opportunity 19 because I literally learned that there was no availability 20 tomorrow because of travel for and so, it's Thursday at 21 9:00 a.m. and it's public.
 Yes.
-And, the only thing is it 21 22 hasn't been determined if it's in this public space or the 23 second public hearing.
-So, there's two public hearing spaces both on this floor, so -- and it was just a matter 24 of being able to sort it out, but I always understood that 25 you wanted to separate the story between -- yes, between 1 2 Roberta and yourself.
-3 MS. ALAYA MCIVOR: Yes, because it is two separate stories.
-4 5 COMMISSIONER MICHÈLE AUDETTE: So, it is my understanding -- so Thursday, 9:00, and it's very important 6 7 that people come back because I -- you want to talk about 8 your experience, yes, and it's very important.
-We have eagle feathers for families who come 9 here and testify.
-They were a gift by people across 10 11 Canada.
-It started in Smithers, when we walked with the families on the Highway of Tears, and some grandmothers 12 from Haida Gwaii.
-It started from Haida Gwaii, and it was 13 14 a beautiful -- a beautiful thought from there -- from them, and because it was so nice that the grandmother said we 15 should do that across Canada.
-And, we put it up -- we put 16 up a call, and many people responded and sent us those 17 eagle feathers for you, for families, each time somebody 18 come here.
+And, the only thing is it 22 hasn't been determined if it's in this public space or the 23 second public hearing.
+So, there's two public hearing 24 spaces both on this floor, so and it was just a matter 25 of being able to sort it out, but I always understood that you wanted to separate the story between -- yes, between 1 Roberta and yourself.
+2 3 MS. ALAYA MCIVOR: Yes, because it is two 4 separate stories.
+COMMISSIONER MICHÈLE AUDETTE: So, it is my 5 6 understanding -- so Thursday, 9:00, and it's very important that people come back because I -- you want to talk about 7 your experience, yes, and it's very important.
+8 9 We have eagle feathers for families who come They were a gift by people across 10 here and testify.
+It started in Smithers, when we walked with the 11 Canada. families on the Highway of Tears, and some grandmothers 12 from Haida Gwaii.
+It started from Haida Gwaii, and it was 13 a beautiful -- a beautiful thought from there -- from them, 14 15 and because it was so nice that the grandmother said we should do that across Canada.
+And, we put it up -- we put 16 17 up a call, and many people responded and sent us those 18 eagle feathers for you, for families, each time somebody come here.
 So, it's on your behalf, of course.
-So, merci 19 beaucoup, and I'll ask our beautiful Elders to...
-20 21 MS. CHRISTA BIG CANOE: Can we please get 22 the picture up of the family, the large group?
-No, not the 23 large group.
+So, merci 19 20 beaucoup, and I'll ask our beautiful Elders to...
+21 MS. CHRISTA BIG CANOE: Can we please get the picture up of the family, the large group?
+No, not the 22 23 large group.
 The first picture where the children were 24 laughing, if we can have that pulled up?
-When they were
+When they were 25 children.